rjmccallumbigl/Using-the-VS-Code-Debugger-for-Azure-PowerShell-intro-/README.md

 + ... ualMachine = Add-AzVMNetworkInterface -VM $VirtualMachine -Id $NIC.Id
 ```

    * This error message is saying the parameter we entered on line 65 at the 68th character is incorrect because it's a null or empty value.
 This value is `$NIC.Id` in our script.
 The previous error failed to set `$NIC` correctly.
-Thus this command failed because our variable $NIC is broke, null, and void.
+Thus this command failed because our object `$NIC` is broke, null, and void, and subsequently, there is no Id property.

 ```
 ErrorMessage: Required parameter 'networkProfile' is missing (null).